 Financial planners are in high demand these days.
-Individuals as well as companies are availing the services of financial planners to optimize their investments and savings, to ensure future financial safety.
-Financial planners need to be experts in analysing financial statements, income flows, expenses, and creating a customized solution that matches a client’s needs.
-There are various segments of financial planning such as wealth management, tax planning, retirement planning, investments etc. The aspirants can work as self-employed financial planners, launch a financial planning startup or work in businesses such as the Knowledge Process Outsourcing (KPOs), NBFCs, Asset Management Companies (AMCs), or wealth management and financial services companies.
+Individuals, as well as companies, are availing of the services of financial planners to optimize their investments and savings, to ensure future financial safety.
+Financial planners need to be experts in analysing financial statements, income flows, and expenses, and creating a customized solution that matches a client’s needs.
+There are various segments of financial planning such as wealth management, tax planning, retirement planning, investments etc. The aspirants can work as self-employed financial planners, launch a financial planning startup or work in businesses such as Knowledge Process Outsourcing (KPOs), NBFCs, Asset Management Companies (AMCs), or wealth management and financial services companies.

 Commercial Banking Sector

 Banks are a key enabler of financial support to individuals as well as businesses.
 From maintaining savings and current accounts, debit, and credit cards, to offering personal, home, education or business loans, the banks are a key to everyone’s financial journey.
 The banking jobs are respected, and offer good salaries and fixed working hours.
 Nowadays, having technological expertise alongside an MBA degree can make a person highly employable in this arena.

 Companies also employ managers and financial administrators to handle various procedures and regulations such as law adherence, ethical operations, compliance to industry standards, and reputation management etc.